 18. Slimming WorldDiet

 Slimming World teaches followers how to make healthier choices when dining out.
 Its meal replacement shakes contain no added sugars, flavors, colors, preservatives, or artificial sweeteners.
-Instead, these shakes are packed full of vitamins and minerals used to fuel metabolism throughout the day.
+Instead, these shakes are packed full of vitamins and minerals to fuel metabolism throughout the day.

 19. Ornish Diet

-Ornish Diet promotes longevity through whole grains, fruits, veggies, nuts, legumes, fish, poultry, olive oil, spices, herbs, and limiting red meat and processed foods.
+Ornish Diet promotes longevity through whole grains, fruits, veggies, nuts, legumes, fish, poultry, olive oil, spices, and herbs, and limiting red meat and processed foods.
 A typical menu includes chicken breast, wild-caught Alaskan sockeye salmon, steamed kale, roasted root vegetables, oatmeal, walnuts, almonds, flaxseed, pumpkin seeds, sunflower seeds, black pepper, cinnamon sticks, lemon juice, and water.

 Why you should start a weight loss diet

 If you want to get rid of stubborn belly fat fast, you might try starting a new healthful lifestyle today.
 Losing weight doesn’t have to mean giving up tasty treats and indulging in boring salads!
-Check out some of our picks for the top 10 most effective ways to burn belly fat within 30 days.
+Check out our picks for the top 10 most effective ways to burn belly fat within 30 days.

 Benefits of a Weight Loss Diet

-Another study published in Diabetes Care reported that obese individuals who followed a Mediterranean style dietary pattern had better glycemic control and improved lipid profiles over 16 months than those who didn’t follow a specific plan.
+Another study published in Diabetes Care reported that obese individuals who followed a Mediterranean-style dietary pattern had better glycemic control and improved lipid profiles over 16 months than those who didn’t follow a specific plan.